VasilisThePikachu/docs/README.md

-# Space Wizards Development Wikii
+# Space Wizards Development Wikiii

 This is a port of the old Wiki.js SS14 documentation to `mdbook`, for the following benefits:
 - First-class git support, open source and actually editable by everyone